voschezang/mash/SHELL_REFERENCE.md

 # Syntax

+The syntax and grammar is a mix of Bash and Python.
+It relies on pipes to pass strings between commands.
+Statements are mainly separated by whitespace and semicolons.

-There are build-in methods and user-defined methods.
-Commands such as `print` are bound to methods with the name `do_print`.
+There are build-in methods and user-defined functions.
+Methods such as `print` are bound to methods with the name `do_print`.
+Functions can be either one-liners or multiline functions.

 For examples, see [lib](https://github.com/voschezang/mash/blob/main/src/lib/math.sh).

 [toc]